-Finally consider the so-called "purpose" the God of Judaism, Christianity and Islam has planned for us: to struggle through a miserable brief spell on a stage designed as a testing ground for eternity, and prove we are good enough to get into the real show which only starts when we're dead.
-What on earth would be the "purpose" of setting up such a show, creating little puppets and seeing whether they're good enough and burning the ones that aren't for all eternity?
-The truth is that theists cannot provide any convincing purpose for life or for the universe either.
+Finally consider the so-called "purpose" the God of Judaism, Christianity and Islam has planned for us: to struggle through a miserable brief spell on a stage designed as a testing ground for eternity, obey and worship this huge invisible entity known as "God", and prove to it that we are good enough to get into the real show which only starts when we're dead.
+Is that a worthy purpose for a life?
+What on earth would be "God"'s purpose in setting up such a show, creating little puppets and seeing whether they're good enough and burning the ones that aren't for all eternity?

 Nature and the universe are changeable and sometimes hostile.

 Doesn't that mean that they are not worthy of our reverence?

 Change and flux are facts of life throughout the cosmos.
 So are the risks on earth of disease, accident, collision with meteorites and so on.
 [See God and Reality]

 It is true that these attributes of the universe and nature are not compatible with pre-conceived ideas about God as an unchanging, loving being.
 But scientific pantheism does not believe in such a God.
 It accepts the universe as it is - wonderful, mysterious, creative, exuberant, joyful, and yet also at times chaotic and destructive.

 Evil and pain exist for theists too, and they are extremely difficult to reconcile with the idea of an omnipotent, yet loving God.
 Christian apologetics have still not come up with any satisfactory explanation of why God should have created them.